jymjam/flat-tour-VR/README.md

 #### EVERYTHING IN THIS PROJECT IS HOMEMADE,
 * the house model, including the furnitures were made on **blender**
-* __except__ Skybox panoramic image: [source website](texturify.com)
+* __except__ Skybox panoramic image: [source](texturify.com)

 ## Known Bugs
-* My 3D models are dimensions are inverted. causing a mental diarrhoea.
+* My 3D sofa models somehow have their dimensions inverted, causing a visual diarrhoea.
 * few walls have gaps. probably due to miscalculations on blender.

 ## Hosted on Glitch
 [source](https://nwordproductions.glitch.me/)